Skip to content

 • Of course, the first thing you should think of while visiting Queenstown is to taste Fergburger from Mr. Big Stuff or Sweet Bambi.

 • If you are a vegetarian, Queenstown has something for you as well.
 Order a tofu burger with spicy satay or coconut sauce.
-There are other delicious flavors like lemon yogurt and avocado.
+There are other delicious flavours like lemon yoghurt and avocado.

-• Try a local cuisine and order Kumara salad, including potatoes, cauliflower, and broccoli.
-Healthy and tasty.
+• Try local cuisine and order Kumara salad, which includes potatoes, cauliflower, and broccoli.
+It’s healthy and tasty.

-• Take advantage of being in Queenstown and explore other nearby tourist attractions, such as enjoying stunning views from Bob’s Peak.
+• Enjoy your stay in Queenstown and explore nearby tourist attractions, such as Bob’s Peak, which offers stunning views.

 • Have a seat at a gondola and discover the best views over the city, or you can dine on one of these trip boats for a romantic moment.